-In the event the Company relocates its existing headquarters outside the greater St. Louis, Missouri area on or before December 23, 2001 without the prior written consent of our president, Jerald L. Kent, and unless otherwise provided in an agreement, with respect to any optionee or grantee who is a member of the corporate staff employed and located at the St. Louis corporate headquarters and who does not relocate: (i) if less than 40% of each of the options or awards held by such optionee or grantee have vested or the restrictions on less than 40% thereof have lapsed, as applicable, then 40% of the options or awards shall be deemed vested or the restrictions thereon lapsed, as applicable and (ii) with respect to such options or awards which have vested or lapsed as provided above), and which have not already been exercised or paid, the Company will pay the greater of (x) an amount equal to the fair market value of such options and awards (less any applicable exercise price) and (y) an
+In the event the Company relocates its existing headquarters outside the greater St. Louis, Missouri area on or before December 23, 2001 without the prior written consent of our president, Jerald L. Kent, and unless otherwise provided in an agreement, with respect to any optionee or grantee who is a member of the corporate staff employed and located at the St. Louis corporate headquarters and who does not relocate: (i) if less than 40% of each of the options or awards held by such optionee or grantee have vested or the restrictions on less than 40% thereof have lapsed, as applicable, then 40% of the options or awards shall be deemed vested or the restrictions thereon lapsed, as applicable and (ii) with respect to such options or awards which have vested or for which the restrictions have lapsed (or are deemed to have vested or lapsed as provided above), and which have not already been exercised or paid, the Company will pay the greater of (x) an amount equal to the fair market value of such options and awards (less any applicable exercise price) and (y) an amount equal to the annual base salary of such optionee or grantee.